2Emma-zhou/community/docs/Introduction.md

 - Ensures your data is fully optimized and utilized for any scenario.

 ### Community-Driven Power
 As an open-source project, supOS Community Edition thrives on the collective contributions of its global community.
-By leveraging the power of diverse open-source tools and expertise, **supOS COmmunity Edition** serves both individual users and businesses.
+By leveraging the power of diverse open-source tools and expertise, **supOS Community Edition** serves both individual users and businesses.

 ## Join the Revolution
 supOS Community Edition isn’t just a solution—it’s a movement.
 We invite everyone interested in open-source technology to contribute and shape our future together.